PTSD VA Rating

 As a result of the symptoms of PTSD, you may feel socially withdrawn or experience greater difficulty engaging in social interactions than before your condition.
 PTSD impacts your quality of life, and VA disability benefits will provide coverage for mental health services and medications, as necessary, to improve upon your well-being.
 Receiving an accurate PTSD VA rating is central to this, and your VA disability lawyer from our firm can help.

-The Impact of PTSD On Work
+The Impact of PTSD on Work

 The many symptoms of PTSD that you might experience can seriously get in the way of a productive work life.
 PTSD impacts your ability to concentrate and can result in memory problems, both of which are essential aspects of performing on the job.
 The negative impact that PTSD has on a person’s ability and willingness to engage in social situations also affects relationships with coworkers.